stefek99/wings-integration/README.md

 }
 ```

-In nutshell, we transfer collected ETH to funding address by call `withdraw` function,
+In a nutshell, we transfer collected ETH to funding address by call `withdraw` function.
-in same time.

 Refund implemented by `refund` function, that anyone can call if crowdsale stopped or failed.

-After all, we are getting integrated crowdsale contract, that can work with Wings smart contracts
-ecosystem fine.

-Latest thing that we have to do is:
+The last thing we have to do is:

-- Deploy crowdsale
+- Deploy the crowdsale
-- Create project on [Wings Platform](https://wings.ai) and provide address of crowdsale contract
+- Create a project on [Wings Platform](https://wings.ai) and provide the address of the crowdsale contract
-- After forecasting period transfer manager from account you used to deploy crowdsale contract
+- After the forecasting period, transfer manager from the account you used to deploy the crowdsale contract
-to DAO contract address (that created by [Wings Platform](https://wings.ai))
+to the DAO contract address (that was created by [Wings Platform](https://wings.ai))

-More detailed instruction about creation project and other iterations with Platform/UI see on our [blog](https://blog.wings.ai).
+For more detailed instruction about project creation and other iterations of the Platform/UI see on our [blog](https://blog.wings.ai).

 ## Tests